m3tler/task-list-core/README.md

 1. Go to ./src/main/resources/application.yml file.
 2. Set the following properties:

-- spring.datasource.url
+- spring.datasource.url,
-- spring.datasource.username
+- spring.datasource.username,
-- spring.datasource.password
+- spring.datasource.password.

 Next, you need to set CORS configuration in the same file.
 Set the following properties (deleted properties will be set to default values) :

-- app.cors.allowed-origins
+- app.cors.allowed-origins,
-- app.cors.allowed-headers
+- app.cors.allowed-headers,
-- app.cors.allowed-methods
+- app.cors.allowed-methods,
-- app.cors.exposed-headers
+- app.cors.exposed-headers,
-- app.cors.max-age
+- app.cors.max-age,
-- app.cors.allow-credentials
+- app.cors.allow-credentials.

-**Important:** Before the app installation on the Tomcat server make sure you have Java 17 and Maven installed, and JAVA_HOME enviroment variable is set.
+**Important:** Before the app installation on the Tomcat server make sure you have Java 17 and Maven installed, and JAVA_HOME environment variable is set.

 To set up the application follow these steps:

 1. Build the application using ```mvn clean package``` command.
-2. Copy api.war file from the ./target folder
+2. Copy api.war file from the ./target folder.
 3. Paste file to the ./webapps folder in the Tomcat container.
 4. Go to the ./bin folder and open command prompt.
 5. Run the application using ```catalina.bat run``` command.